michaelfester/docs/docs/reference/components/hint-component.md

 ## Actions

-In Glide Pages, this is the behavior that will be triggered when users click on the button inside the Hint component.
+In Glide, this is the behavior that will be triggered when users click on the button inside the Hint component.
 You can choose from any of the actions available in Glide, or you can **create a new action**.

 1. In **General > Action**, select the menu arrows.
 2. In **Configure Action**, select the dropdown menu to view action options.